cnb0/learning-k8s/k8s.resources/CKA/cka-exam-outline.md

 ## Certified Kubernetes Administrator (CKA) 2020

 - A certified K8s administrator can work proficiently to

         - design
         - install
         - configure
         - manage a Kubernetes production-grade cluster

-- They will have an understanding of key concepts such as
+- We will have an understanding of key concepts such as

         - The ability to establish basic use-cases for end users
         - Application lifecycle
         - troubleshooting applications and k8s cluster